-The Scheme held insurance policies at the year-end as follows:
+The Scheme held a bulk buy-in insurance policy at the year-end as follows:

-2016 2015
+2017 2016

 Final Salary Section £'000 £'000

-Legal & General Assurance Society Limited 240,304 -
+Legal & General Assurance Society Limited 262,026 240,304

-In addition to the above, the Trustees hold annuity contracts that secure the benefits of a small number of pensioner members.
+In addition to the above, the Trustee holds annuity contracts that secure the benefits of a small number of pensioner members.
 The value of these contracts is considered immaterial and therefore the Trustee continues to recognise these contracts at a £nil valuation.